Efficient Agent Training for Computer Use: Experiment

 \subsection{Main Results}

-As shown in~\autoref{tab:main_result}, our PC Agent-E achieves a remarkable 141\% relative improvement over the Qwen2.5-VL-72B baseline on WindowsAgentArena-V2.
-More significantly, PC Agent-E establishes itself as the SOTA open-source computer use agent on Windows, achieving the best performance on most applications.
-It is worth highlighting that the Claude 3.7 Sonnet model used to synthesize our training data did not have thinking mode enabled, making our achievement even more substantial as we surpassed the stronger Claude 3.7 Sonnet with extended thinking.
+As shown in Table~\ref{tab:main}, PC Agent-E achieves a remarkable \textbf{141\%} relative improvement over the base model Qwen2.5-VL-72B on WindowsAgentArena-V2, even surpassing the strong teacher model Claude 3.7 Sonnet by \textbf{10\%} in relative terms (36.0 vs. 32.6), establishing itself as the SOTA open-source model for Windows computer use.
+Notably, Claude 3.7 Sonnet used to synthesize our training data did not have the thinking mode enabled, but PC Agent-E achieves performance comparable to the stronger Claude 3.7 Sonnet with extended thinking.

 \paragraph{Analysis}